ASADFi/ASADFi/README.md

 - Utilizing Azure for load balancing and API gateway implementation

 ## 🌱 I’m currently learning
-- Advanced React patterns and performance optimization techniques
+- Advanced  patterns and performance optimization techniques
 - Best practices for cloud architecture and serverless computing
 - Kubernetes deployment strategies and managing containerized applications at scale